Affiliate links on Android Authority may earn us a commission. Learn more.

 Release date: March 3, 2020

 It’s been well over a month since the last PUBG Mobile update, but as March begins, it’s time to celebrate the second anniversary of PUBG Mobile’s release!
 Special events like Season 12’s “2gether We Play” theme, arcade machines, and an amusement park ride popping up in classic Erangel will punctuate the festivities starting next week.

 This update also adds a new AirDrop weapon called the DBS Shotgun.
 It fires two rounds of 12-gauge ammo for extreme damage at close range.

 Other notable changes include death replays, colorblind mode, enhanced teammate volume controls, and a return of the extra-realistic Hardcore Mode.
-For a full list of changes in the PUBG Mobile 0.17.0 update, check out the official patch notes.
+Check out the official patch notes for a full list of changes in the PUBG Mobile 0.17.0 update.

 PUBG Mobile update 0.16.0 overview

-There are a number of other new features as well, including the ability to switch between first-person and third-person at will in Classic Mode.
+There are some other new features, including the ability to switch between first-person and third-person at will in Classic Mode.
 Plus, there are new cosmetics, friendly fire restrictions, performance improvements, weapon balancing, and more.